ClickHouse/ClickHouse/docs/en/query_language/select.md

 #### Multiple JOIN

-When running queries, ClickHouse rewrites multiple joins as a combination of two-table joins and processes them sequentially.
-If there are four tables to join, ClickHouse combines the first and second table, then joins the result with the third, then finally with the fourth.
+ClickHouse rewrites multiple joins as a combination of two-table joins and processes them sequentially.
+For example, if there are four tables to join, ClickHouse joins the first and second table, then joins the result with the third, then finally with the fourth.

-If a query contains the `WHERE` clause, ClickHouse tries to push filters from this clause down to the intermediate join.
+If a query contains the `WHERE` clause, ClickHouse tries to pushdown filters from this clause through the intermediate join.
 If it cannot apply the filter to each intermediate join, ClickHouse applies the filters after all joins are completed.

 We recommend the `JOIN ON` or `JOIN USING` syntax for creating queries.
 For example: